GeorgeKonstantinosDimou/GeorgeKonstantinosDimou/README.md

 - Inquisitive Math and Statistics student 👩‍🔬
 - Adaptable and dedicated team player 🤝
 - Creative problem solver
-- Next year I am aiming to enroll for a MSc in [Artificial Intelligence and Data Analytics again on University of Macedonia](https://www.uom.gr/en/aida) which is notoriously difficult to get accepted let alone graduate 🤔
+- Next year I am aiming to enroll for a MSc in Data Science

 📫 How to reach me: georgedimou8@gmail.com